Richard Gordon (theoretical biologist): Other work

+Gordon founded the Canadian charity Books With Wings, which provided books to universities and educational institutions in Afghanistan.

-The Canadian charity Books With Wings was founded by Richard Gordon.
-He started the work after developing an intense interest in Afghanistan as his personal response to the September 11 attacks.
-Books With Wings was a collaborative project between Canadian, British, and American students and their counterparts in Afghanistan to provide books for universities throughout Afghanistan, a project that continued until 2014.
-Sally Armstrong described Gordon's early efforts to start Books With Wings in her book Ascent of Women.
+He began the project after developing an interest in Afghanistan following the September 11 attacks.

+Books With Wings brought together Canadian, British, American, and Afghan participants to provide books to universities throughout Afghanistan.
+The project continued until 2014.

+Journalist Sally Armstrong described Gordon's early efforts to establish Books With Wings in her book Ascent of Women.